benkyli/Emotional-Stroop-Experiment/README.md

 #### Notes:
 <ul>
     <li>* You cannot directly upload a folder into the experiment menu on PsyToolKit.
 Instead, you must first create a separate folder within the files folder of the experiment.
-You can then upload all the image files into this new folder</li>
+You can then upload all the image files into this new folder.</li>
     <li>** The experiment file should correspond to whichever counterbalancing condition you are creating.
-For examples, if you are creating the emotion Stroop first condition, then use the experiment_emo_stan.psy file</li>
+For example, if you are creating the emotion Stroop first condition, then use the experiment_emo_stan.psy file. <b>DO NOT upload both .psy files into the same experiment tab.</b></li>
-    <li>Due to the <i>include</i> function used in the experiment file, the word text files must be in the same folder as the experiment file</li>
+    <li>Due to the <i>include</i> function used in the experiment file, the word text files must be in the same folder as the experiment file.
+This is why the word files are not in a subdirectory in this repository.</li>
 </ul>